 2. Interns fulfill duties of their Serving and Learning Covenant.

-3. Interns work on assignments throughout the internship as assigned in their specific course syllabus for mid-term or final grades (book reports, journaling, preaching, teaching, directing, daily planning logs, etc.).
+3. Interns work on assignments throughout the internship as assigned in the syllabus for mid-term or final grades (book reports, journaling, preaching, teaching, directing, daily planning logs, etc.).

-4. Mentors, interns, faculty supervisors, and Internship Director communicate as needed via phone, e-mail, or Google docs.
+4. Mentors, interns, supervising professors, and Ministry Center communicate as needed via phone, e-mail, or Canvas.

 After an Internship

 Reviewing and reflecting on experiences often brings valuable closure to a formative experience like an internship.
 Here is what ought to take place upon the completion of the internship: